Paulo Roberto Falcão: International career

-After muddling through a nondescript season for his club (although he helped to win the São Paulo State Championship in 1985), he managed to get a call up to the Brazil 1986 World Cup squad, mainly on reputation.
+After muddling through a nondescript season for his club (although he helped the team win the São Paulo State Championship in 1985), he managed to get a call up to the Brazil 1986 World Cup squad, mainly on reputation.

 During this World Cup, he only managed to play in two games (coming on as substitute against both Spain and Algeria).
-Brazil exited in the quarter finals against the French team of his old rival Michel Platini.
+Brazil exited in the quarter-finals against the French team of his old rival Michel Platini.
 After this World Cup, Falcão retired from football.

 Coaching career

-From 1990 to 1991 Falcão was the manager of the Brazil national team.
+From 1990 to 1991, Falcão was the manager of the Brazil national team; he led the team to a second place finish at the 1991 Copa América, behind rivals Argentina.
 His second and longest coaching experience was with América from 1991 to 1993.
 He also coached Internacional in 1993.
 After a brief hiatus, in 1994, he was the manager of the Japan national team.
 In April 2011, after 16 years without managing a club, he was signed by Internacional, replacing Celso Roth.
-He was then sacked in July following three consecutive defeats in the Brazilian league.
+He was then sacked in July, following three consecutive defeats in the Brazilian league.

-In February 2012, Falcão returned into management, signing an 11-month deal as head coach of Bahia.
+In February 2012, Falcão returned into management, signing an eleven-month deal as head coach of Bahia.
 He only returned to coaching duties in September 2015, being appointed manager at Sport.

 Falcão returned to Internacional in July 2016, but was sacked after three losses and two draws, only one month later.
+On 17 November 2022, he joined Santos as a sporting coordinator.

+On 4 August 2023, Falcão left his role at Santos.

 Style of play

-An elegant and technically gifted player, with an eye for goal from midfield, and an ability to orchestrate his team's attacking moves, Falcão usually functioned as a deep-lying playmaker, although he was capable of aiding his team defensively, as well as creatively and offensively, due to his physique, work-rate, and tenacity.
-He was known in particular for his flair, control, vision, passing, and long-range shooting ability, as well as his tactical intelligence, organisational ability and leadership.
+An elegant and technically gifted player, with an eye for goal from midfield, and an ability to orchestrate his team's attacking moves, Falcão usually functioned in a holding role as a deep-lying playmaker (regista), although he was capable of aiding his team defensively, as well as creatively and offensively, due to his physique, work-rate, and tenacity.
+He was known in particular for his flair, control, vision, passing and long-range shooting ability, as well as his tactical intelligence, organisational ability and leadership.
 His role has also been likened to that of a metodista ("centre-half," in Italian football jargon), due to his ability to dictate play in midfield as well as assist his team defensively.

 Personal life

 Falcão was born in Abelardo Luz, in the Southern Brazilian state of Santa Catarina.
 His father is Portuguese-Brazilian and his mother Azize has Italian origins, from Calabria.

-In 2003, Falcão married journalist and TV host Cristina Ranzolin with whom he has a daughter, Antônia, born in 2004.
+In her 1991 autobiography, La filosofia di Moana ("Moana's philosophy," in Italian), Italian adult film actress Moana Pozzi claimed to have had an affair with Falcão.